Frequently asked questions

 How is information security handled?

 If your organisation needs to assess FEGA Sweden from an information security, legal, or compliance perspective, please contact the FEGA Sweden Helpdesk.
-We can help identify the relevant documentation and contacts.

 What does organisational onboarding cover?